 Separation anxiety

 Excessive distress when separated from parents or caregivers.
-While normal in very young children, persistent separation anxiety beyond age 6–7 may need attention — especially if it prevents school attendance.
+While normal in very young children, persistent separation anxiety beyond age 6–7 may need attention, especially if it prevents school attendance.

 Specific phobias

-Intense, irrational fear of specific things — dogs, storms, the dark, medical procedures.
+Intense, irrational fear of specific things: dogs, storms, the dark, medical procedures.
 These become clinical when the avoidance significantly limits the child’s life.

-What You Can Do at Home
+What Can You Do at Home to Help an Anxious Child?

 While professional help is often needed for clinical anxiety, there are evidence-based strategies every parent can use: